hasnathkalam/msba212-reddit-assignment/README.md

 REDDIT_USER_AGENT=“your_user_agent”`

-** Did not** upload this file to GitHub or not shared it publicly.
-It is excluded by `.gitignore` for security reasons, as per the assignment gudiance.
+Should NOT* upload this file to GitHub or not shared it publicly.
+It is excluded by `.gitignore` for security reasons, as per the assignment guidance.
 ------------------

 ### 2. Install Dependencies